jerry-waldorf/okta.github.io/_source/_authentication-guide/auth-overview/index.md

 ###### Is your client a SPA or native?

-If your client application is a Single Page Application (SPA), you should use the [Implicit flow](#implicit-flow).
+If your client application is a Single Page Application (SPA), you should use the [Implicit grant](#implicit-flow).

-If your client application is a native application, you should use the [Authorization code flow with PKCE](#authorization-code-with-pkce).
+If your client application is a native application, you should use the [Authorization code with PKCE](#authorization-code-with-pkce) grant.

 ##### Does the client have an end-user?

-If your client application is running on a server with no direct end-user, then it can be trusted to store credentials and use them responsibly.
-If your client application will only be doing machine-to-machine interaction, then you should use the [Client Credentials flow](#client-credentials-flow).
+If your client application is running on a server with no direct end user, then it can be trusted to store credentials and use them responsibly.
+If your client application will only be doing machine-to-machine interaction, then you should use the [Client Credentials grant](#client-credentials-flow).

 ##### Does the resource owner own the client?

 If you own both the client application and the resource that it is accessing, then your application can be trusted to store your end-user's login and password.
 Because of the high degree of trust required here, you should only use this flow if other flows are not viable.
-In this case, you can use the [Resource Owner Password flow](#resource-owner-password-flow).
+In this case, you can use the [Resource Owner Password grant](#resource-owner-password-flow).

 ### Authorization Code Flow